 There are always opportunities for native English speakers to teach English in Germany to school children, older students in language institutes and even professionally to staff in big international companies.
 You will need to be qualified to teach by having a degree, some experience in teaching and a TEFL qualification.

-Working in Germany as a freelancer
+Does it Pay to Work in Germany as a freelancer

 With the right skill set, you can become a freelancer and enjoy the liberty of deciding your own business path.
 Becoming a freelancer in Germany is relatively easy and is both rewarding and flexible given you have the entrepreneurial mindset required to make it.